-To prevent any misapplication of the views expressed in this opinion, it is proper to observe that we do not mean to assert, by anything we have said, that a State may not authorize proceedings to determine the status of one of its citizens towards a non-resident. . . .
-The jurisdiction which every State possesses to determine the civil status and capacities of all its inhabitants involves authority to prescribe the conditions on which proceedings affecting them may be commenced and carried on . . . .
-Nor do we doubt that a State, on creating corporations or other institutions for pecuniary or charitable purposes, may provide a mode in which their conduct may be investigated, their obligations enforced, or their charters revoked . . . .
+To prevent any misapplication of the views expressed in this opinion, it is proper to observe that we do not mean to assert, by anything we have said, that a State may not authorize proceedings to determine the status of one of its citizens towards a non-resident....
+The jurisdiction which every State possesses to determine the civil status and capacities of all its inhabitants involves authority to prescribe the conditions on which proceedings affecting them may be commenced and carried on Nor do we doubt that a State, on creating corporations or other institutions for pecuniary or charitable purposes, may provide a mode in which their conduct may be investigated, their obligations enforced, or their charters revoked

 Pennoyer, 95 U.S. at 734-35.
 The American model of personal jurisdiction that arose with Pennoyer has come under attack from numerous scholars, particularly on the constitutionalization of personal jurisdiction doctrine.
 It is true that the doctrine is less than perfect, and that the Supreme Court's struggle to articulate workable common-law jurisdictional rules has left analytic holes and excessive judicial intervention due to the heavily factual nature of the multi-factored legal tests that courts employ.
 However, efforts to separate personal jurisdiction from the regulatory powers of the state, as much of the scholarship in this area of late has been devoted to attempting, is misplaced.
 For example, some commentators see Pennoyer's influence differently-as undermining rather than strengthening personal jurisdiction law by placing the defendant's in forum physical presence in a posture of primacy.
+Harold L. Korn, Rethinking Personal Jurisdiction and Choice of Law in has determined that the forum may constitutionally exercise personal jurisdiction.
+Here, the court applies one of the six tests we've discussed to actually determine which of laws of the states with legislative jurisdiction of the matter will, in the end, be applied to decide the case.

-Harold L. Korn, Rethinking Personal Jurisdiction and Choice of Law in are those over the person of an extraterritorial defendant, who, once compelled to appear in the forum under the rubric of personal jurisdiction, could then be subjected to the forum's legislative jurisdiction, the power "of a state to apply its local law."
-The classic expression of state juridical power is the minimum contacts rules articulated in International Shoe v.
-Washington.
-Those rules are based on the internal structure of the litigation-they describe a fixed number of scenarios based on an internal structure composed of facts about the defendant, the litigation, and the forum.
-The relationship among this triumvirate of variables can conveniently be called a litigation event, and the litigation event is created by the common intersection at their domains, as illustrated by Diagram 1.
+are those over the person of an extraterritorial defendant, who, once compelled to appear in the forum under the rubric of personal jurisdic-tion, could then be subjected to the forum's legislative jurisdiction, the power "of a state to apply its local law."374 The classic expression of state juridical power is the minimum contacts rules articulated in Inter-national Shoe v.
+Washington.375 Those rules are based on the internal structure of the litigation-they describe a fixed number of scenarios based on an internal structure composed of facts about the defendant, the litigation, and the forum.376 The relationship among this triumvirate of variables can conveniently be called a litigation event,377 and the litigation event is created by the common intersection at their domains, as illustrated by Diagram 1.